pulumi/pulumi-hugo/themes/default/content/_index.md

       icon: server

 build:
-  title: Write IaC quickly
+  title: Write infrastructure code faster
   description: |
-    Pulumi speeds up your inner dev loop for IaC by allowing you to use an IDE giving you statement completion, real-time type checking, and interactive documentation working out of the box.
-In addition you can leverage all the capabilities of the programming language of your choice so you can reduce the total number of lines of code you're writing.
+    Pulumi speeds up your inner dev loop for IaC by allowing you to use an IDE giving you statement completion, real-time type checking, and interactive documentation out of the box.
+In addition you can leverage all of the capabilities of the programming language of your choice so you can reduce the total number of lines of code you're writing.

   code:
     - title: index.ts